Affiliate links on Android Authority may earn us a commission. Learn more.

 - These hacks require your phone to be rooted.

-Thankfully, two solutions have popped up in recent days to bring 32-bit support to Pixel 7 series phones (h/t: XDA-Developers and r/Android).
+Two solutions popped up in the wake of the Pixel 7 launch, bringing 32-bit support to your 2022 Pixel flagships (h/t: XDA-Developers and r/Android).
 These solutions are the Pixel 7 32-bit helper and Magisk Delta.

 Both solutions are modified versions of the Magisk rooting software tool, and basically flip a switch for 32-bit support.
 This is possible because Google has disabled 32-bit support in the Pixel 7 firmware rather than removing it altogether.
 Furthermore, the Tensor G2 processor still supports 32-bit operations.